Mihir-D/RoboND-Kinematics-Project/writeup_template.md

 Now, following steps are done for each position:
 1. Get positional (x,y,z) and rotational (roll,pitch,yaw) vectors from the sent request
 2. Evaluate the symbolic rotational matrix R0_6_sym to get the rotational matrix R0_6 in DH frame.
-3. Wrist Center (WC)  is calculated as P - R0_6 * [0, 0, d4].
-Here, d4 is the distance between WC and EE from URDF file.
+3. Wrist Center (WC)  is calculated as P - R0_6 * [0, 0, dG].
+Here, dG is the distance between WC and Gripper from URDF file.
 5. angle_t1 is the angle of WC w.r.t. the positive X-axis in the new frame wehre joint2 is the origin.
 4. theta22 and theta33 are the angles as shown above, calculated using the cosine rule of triangles
 5. theta2 and theta3 are calculated from theta22 and theta33 respectively. (refer figure above)